cbkzxt/NFT-Marker-Creator/README.md

-# NFT MARKER CREATOR
+# Image Tracking (NFT) MARKER CREATOR

-This editor creates NFT markers for ARTOOLKIT 5.x, and it is part of the efforts to bring NFT tracking to jsartoolkit5 (and eventually projects like AR.js).
+This editor creates Image Tracking (NFT) markers for ARTOOLKIT 5.x.
+This can be used for AR.js and jsartoolkit5.

+It take an image as input and outputs three files, called image descriptors, that can be loaded on the Web App for Image Tracking, using AR.js (or jsartoolkit5).

 A Node version (preferred) and Web version are provided.

-Check out the wiki to learn how to generate good markers! https://github.com/Carnaux/NFT-Marker-Creator/wiki/Creating-good-markers
+Check out the following tutorial to learn how to generate good markers! https://github.com/Carnaux/NFT-Marker-Creator/wiki/Creating-good-markers

+# Web version

+**Online version, ready to use: https://ar-js-org.github.io/NFT-Marker-Creator/**

+This version is less efficient for images with width and/or height with 1000px or higher.

+## Instructions

+1. Upload any JPG/PNG image.
+2. If the Number of Channels is missing, it will as for it.
+3. Click the generate button.
+4. The files will be automatically downloaded when the generation finishes.

+Advanced options coming soon.

-## Node version
+## Node version (preferred version)

 ### How to use it